-It is imperative that applicant files which have been screened and eliminated from consideration be returned to the Staff Relations Office immediately to ensure an orderly and timely response from the University.
+It is imperative that applicant files which have been screened and eliminated from consideration be returned to the Human Resource Office immediately to ensure an orderly and timely response from the University.
 It is our intent to inform persons as soon as possible that they are no longer being considered for the vacancy and to maintain the best public relations possible.

 The Director of Diversity Programs must review the files of applicants prior to interviews being scheduled to ensure that a concerted effort to generate a diverse applicant pool has occurred.

 When the department has selected candidates for on-campus interviews, it is recommended that the department (or the Dean in the case of faculty recruitment) mail an informational packet to the candidates.
 This packet should contain information about SVSU, the department, the Tri-city area, as well as employee benefits and other information that may be important in assisting the candidate to make a career decision.

 During the candidate's on-campus interview, the hiring supervisor is responsible for having the candidate review and sign the Pre-employment Certification/Release Form (attached) and immediately forwarding the form to the Human Resource Office.
 The signed release form will allow SVSU to obtain relevant information concerning the candidate, including past employment, criminal records and to verify educational credentials.